Step beneath the Clifton Suspension Bridge and into a world of myth, magic, and mischief.

-Join Graeme Cooke, host of the 'Tales of Britain and Ireland' podcast, for a selection of subterranean stories and troglodyte tales, all appropriate to the cavernous surroundings of the Clifton Suspension Bridge vaults.
+Join Graeme Cooke, host of the acclaimed Tales of Britain and Ireland podcast, for an evening of captivating storytelling in the atmospheric surroundings of the bridge's hidden vaults.

-"Modern storytelling at its best, with cinematic scene-setting and moments of genuine tension"
+"Modern storytelling at its best, with cinematic scene-setting and moments of genuine tension."

 "Storytelling for today.
 Quirky, clever, and so entertaining.
 If I had a castle, I would happily pay to keep this teller of tales at my hearth for the winter."